International Paper (IP)

 5. Revenue Growth

-Long-term growth is the most important, but within industrials, a half-decade historical view may miss new industry trends or demand cycles.
-International Paper’s annualized revenue growth of 9.9% over the last two years is above its five-year trend, suggesting its demand recently accelerated.
-International Paper Year-On-Year Revenue Growth
+We at StockStory place the most emphasis on long-term growth, but within industrials, a half-decade historical view may miss cycles, industry trends, or a company capitalizing on catalysts such as a new contract win or a successful product line.
+International Paper’s annualized revenue growth of 14.7% over the last two years is above its five-year trend, suggesting its demand recently accelerated.

-International Paper also breaks out the revenue for its most important segment, Industrial Packaging.
-Over the last two years, International Paper’s Industrial Packaging revenue (containers, displays, bins) averaged 10.5% year-on-year growth.
-International Paper Quarterly Revenue by Segment
+We can dig further into the company’s revenue dynamics by analyzing its most important segment, Industrial Packaging.
+Over the last two years, International Paper’s Industrial Packaging revenue (containers, displays, bins) averaged 18.3% year-on-year growth.
+This segment has outperformed its total sales during the same period, lifting the company’s performance.

-This quarter, International Paper pulled off a wonderful 32.8% year-on-year revenue growth rate, but its $6.22 billion of revenue fell short of Wall Street’s rosy estimates.
+This quarter, International Paper reported wonderful year-on-year revenue growth of 31.1%, and its $6.01 billion of revenue exceeded Wall Street’s estimates by 1.9%.

-Looking ahead, sell-side analysts expect revenue to grow 10% over the next 12 months, similar to its two-year rate.
-This projection is particularly noteworthy for a company of its scale and implies the market sees success for its products and services.
+Looking ahead, sell-side analysts expect revenue to decline by 1.4% over the next 12 months, a deceleration versus the last two years.
+This projection is underwhelming and implies its products and services will see some demand headwinds.

 6. Gross Margin & Pricing Power

-International Paper produced a 31.1% gross profit margin in Q3, marking a 2.1 percentage point increase from 29% in the same quarter last year.
-On a wider time horizon, the company’s full-year margin has remained steady over the past four quarters, suggesting its input costs (such as raw materials and manufacturing expenses) have been stable and it isn’t under pressure to lower prices.
+International Paper produced a 31.4% gross profit margin in Q4, in line with the same quarter last year.
+On a wider time horizon, International Paper’s full-year margin has been trending down over the past 12 months, decreasing by 1.8 percentage points.
+If this move continues, it could suggest a more competitive environment with some pressure to lower prices and higher input costs (such as raw materials and manufacturing expenses).

 7. Operating Margin

-Looking at the trend in its profitability, International Paper’s operating margin decreased by 10.7 percentage points over the last five years.
+Analyzing the trend in its profitability, International Paper’s operating margin decreased by 19.1 percentage points over the last five years.
 This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.
 International Paper’s performance was poor no matter how you look at it - it shows that costs were rising and it couldn’t pass them onto its customers.

-This quarter, International Paper generated an operating margin profit margin of negative 10.8%, down 14.6 percentage points year on year.
-Conversely, its revenue and gross margin actually rose, so we can assume it was less efficient because its operating expenses like marketing, R&D, and administrative overhead grew faster than its revenue.
+In Q4, International Paper generated an operating margin profit margin of negative 44.2%, down 42.6 percentage points year on year.
+Since International Paper’s operating margin decreased more than its gross margin, we can assume it was less efficient because expenses such as marketing, R&D, and administrative overhead increased.

 8. Earnings Per Share